geoserver/geoserver/doc/en/user/source/production/troubleshooting.rst

 jstack
 ````````

-`jstack <http://java.sun.com/javase/6/docs/technotes/tools/share/jstack.html>`__ is a tool extracting a the current stack trace for each thread running in the virtual machine.
+`jstack <http://java.sun.com/javase/6/docs/technotes/tools/share/jstack.html>`__ is a tool for extracting the current stack trace for each thread running in the virtual machine.
 It can be used to identify scalability issues and to gather what the program is actually doing.

 It usually requires detailed understanding of the inner workings of GeoServer to properly interpret the jstack output.